 fbpx

 Low Back Pain Due to Parkinson’s Disease?
-Do This Chair Exercise Daily
+Do This Seated Posture Exercise Daily

-Let’s get started!
-I call this seated Pilates or yoga exercise a lower-half or modified Cat/Cow.
 I’m mostly concerned with how the pelvis moves in relation to your spine.
-All you need is a straight-back chair and a ball (even the ball can be optional).
+All you need is a straight-back chair (or a chair that isn’t upholstered and soft) and a ball (even the ball can be optional).

-Check out this video to see how to do this chair exercise to treat lower back pain due to Parkinson’s:
+Check out this video to learn how to be an “active sitter” to improve your posture and treat low back pain due to Parkinson’s:

 💜 Coach Kimberly